Netcracker/KubeMarine/documentation/Installation.md

 **Note**:

-* PSS are supported for Kubernetes version higher than 1.23
+* PSS are supported for Kubernetes versions higher than 1.23.
-* For PSS enabling one should define `admission: pss` explicitly in cluster.yaml:
+* To enable PSS, define `admission: pss` explicitly in cluster.yaml.

 ```yaml
 rbac: